<< Yesterday

 2003 The police apprehend a man wanted on drug and parole violations at the Great American Ball Park in Cincinnati.
 The 24-year-old Westwood man's freedom ends when his parole officer sees him kissing his girlfriend on the stadium's scoreboard during Kiss Cam.

 2004 The Rangers announce a 30-year deal reported to be worth about $75 million with one of the country's leading wholesale lenders to rename their ballpark in Arlington as Ameriquest Field.
-The agreement will be short-lived when the subprime mortgage industry crisis caused Ameriquest to relinquish its naming rights in 2007.
+The agreement becomes short-lived when the subprime mortgage industry crisis caused Ameriquest to relinquish its naming rights in 2007.

 2005 At the age of 46 years and 257 days old, Julio Franco of the Atlanta Braves becomes the second-oldest player in big-league history to homer.
 Jack Quinn, a pitcher who accomplished the feat when he was 100 days older, hit a home run for the A's on June 27, 1930.